Harry M. Lydenberg: Career advancements

 Lydenberg is quoted in his own chapter of The Wonderful World of Books, (entitled, “Library Work as a Profession”) as advising:

 He and Archer are also credited with the generous use of early photocopying technology and color printing.

+He served as President of the Bibliographical Society of America from 1929-1931.

 Major accomplishments

 Lydenberg became the Director of NYPL in 1934.
 This followed his year as president of the American Library Association from 1931–1932.
 He continued to see NYPL not only through the issues unique to the management of a large urban library, but also through years war recovery and economic uncertainty.
 His tenure lasted until his retirement in 1941.

 For two years after, he served as director of Biblioteca Benjamín Franklin in Mexico City, Mexico.
 Lydenberg also held the position of the director of the Board of International Relations of the American Library Association from 1943–1946.
 His years as director of NYPL had prepared him well for this position, as it was a time when the United States (and most specifically public institutions) was collectively experiencing a great period of sacrifice and fiscal belt-tightening.
 He had previously visited Europe post World War I to study book buying and preservation practices.
 He felt librarians could enhance American library collections and maintenance practices by learning what other counties did with their information and physical books, especially during wartime.
 He acknowledged in his 1945 essay, “The Library Rehabilitation Programme of the American Library Association”, “Librarians have joyfully agreed that common efforts, concerted action, rather than rampant rivalry, are necessary in connection with future purchases when the time is ripe for what we may call ordinary buying.”

-In 1952 he was awarded Honorary Membership in the American Library Association.
+Lydenberg was elected to the American Philosophical Society in 1939.
+In 1952 he was awarded American Library Association Honorary Membership.